 I work with adults of all ages who are navigating life’s challenges or seeking self-discovery.

-I currently work with the Dougie Mac Hospice in Stoke-on-Trent and Cameron’s Companions, a national charity counselling men living with depression.
-In addition, I have worked with HealthBox CIC, a Cheshire-based counselling service in conjunction with the NHS, and a charity helping refugees in Newcastle-under-Lyme.
+I currently work with the Dougie Mac Hospice in Stoke-on-Trent and lecture on the MSc Counselling and Psychotherapy programme at Keele University.
+In addition, I work with Cameron’s Companions, a national charity counselling men living with depression and have worked with HealthBox CIC, a Cheshire-based counselling service in conjunction with the NHS, and a charity helping refugees in Newcastle-under-Lyme.

-I have helped clients tackle a wide range of issues including: ADHD, anxiety, addiction, bereavement, depression, gender dysphoria, low self-esteem, panic attacks, relationship problems, self-harming and social anxiety.
+I help clients tackle a wide range of issues including: ADHD, anxiety, addiction, bereavement, depression, gender dysphoria, low self-esteem, panic attacks, relationship problems, self-harming and social anxiety.